-- allergic reactions with swelling of the mouth, lips, tongue, throat or face which may make it difficult to breathe (anaphylaxis, angioedema) - Severe skin reactions can include ulcers, blistering or peeling of the skin (Steven-Johnsons syndrome or toxic epidermal necrolysis) - Breathing problems and wheezing.
-These are more likely if you have experienced them before when taking other painkillers such as ibuprofen or aspirin

-- Unexplained bruising or bleeding (caused by low platelets in the blood) - Recurring fevers or infections (caused by low white blood cells which increases the likelihood of infections) - Severe stomach discomfort (caused by inflammation of the pancreas) - Liver problems, which may appear as jaundice (yellowing of the eyes and skin), nausea and abdominal pain (hepatic dysfunction) - Unusually fast pulse rate or a sensation of an unusually fast or irregular heartbeat (tachycardia, palpitations).
+- allergic reactions with swelling of the mouth, lips, tongue, throat or face which may make it difficult to breathe (anaphylaxis, angioedema) - severe skin reactions can include ulcers, blistering or peeling of the skin (Steven-Johnsons syndrome or toxic epidermal necrolysis) - breathing problems and wheezing.
+These are more likely if you have experienced them before when taking other painkillers such as ibuprofen or aspirin - unexplained bruising or bleeding (caused by low platelets in the blood) recurring fevers or infections (caused by low white blood cells which increases - the likelihood of infections) • severe stomach discomfort (caused by - inflammation of the pancreas) • liver problems, which may appear as jaundice (yellowing of the eyes and skin), nausea and abdominal pain (hepatic dysfunction) - unusually fast pulse rate or a sensation of an unusually fast or irregular heartbeat (tachycardia, palpitations).

 The following side effects may also occur.
-Tell your doctor or pharmacist if you get them.
+Tell your doctor or pharmacist if you get them:

-- Difficulty passing water (the frequency is unknown but is more likely to occur in men with an enlarged prostate) - Less serious allergic reaction including rashes, dermatitis or urticaria (hives) - Headache, dizziness, insomnia (problems sleeping) - Nausea (feeling sick), vomiting, stomach discomfort, diarrhoea - Nervousness, irritability, restlessness, excitability - Increased blood pressure. - Visual disturbances.
+- difficulty passing water (the frequency is unknown but is more likely to occur in men with an enlarged prostate) less serious allergic reaction including - rashes, dermatitis or urticaria (hives) • headache, dizziness, insomnia (problems sleeping) - nausea (teeling sick), vomiting, stomact discomfort, diarrhoea • nervousness, irritability, restlessness, - excitability • increased blood pressure • visual disturbances.
 This is rare but is more likely in those with glaucoma.

-Reporting of side effects
+Reporting of side effects www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+By reporting side effects, you can help provide more information on the safety of this medicine.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
-This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+This includes any possible side effects not listed in this leaflet, You can also report side effects directly via the Yellow Card Scheme at: